Randell-janus/dummy-product-list/README.md

-This is a project created with Vite + React
+This is a project created with Vite + React.
+Products are pulled from https://dummyjson.com/

 - Caching product list and debounced search to optimize API/network calls.
 - Pagination and storing page in URL for better browser accessibility